 4. Cool Off in St Peter’s Pool

 Malta may lack large sandy beaches but there is definitely no shortage of epic swimming holes to cool off in instead.
 St Peters Pool can be found in the south of the island, a very short drive from the fishing village of Marsaxlokk.
-This natural swimming pool has turquoise waters, rocks to jump off or a ladder to enter the water, large (rocky) areas to lay your towel and is slightly less crowded than some of Malta’s other hot spots due to the lack of public transportation to reach here.
+This natural swimming pool has turquoise waters, rocks to jump off, or a ladder to enter the water, large (rocky) areas to lay your towel and is slightly less crowded than some of Malta’s other hot spots due to the lack of public transportation to reach here.
 Parking is at the top of the hill and it will take roughly 10 minutes to walk down to the water (depending on where you park).
-The roads aren’t paved so don’t pop a tyre!
+The roads aren’t paved so don’t pop a tire!

 Tip: There are no bathroom facilities, food stalls or places to rent umbrellas so come prepared, pack lunch and bring drinks, you’ll likely want to enjoy the natural beauty of this pool all day .